Code Clone Detection via an AlphaFold-Inspired Framework: Evaluation

 \section{Evaluation}

 This section presents a comprehensive evaluation of AlphaCC to rigorously assess its capabilities.
-Our evaluation is structured around four central research questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1 (Effectiveness)\string:} How does AlphaCC's performance in code clone detection compare against state-of-the-art baseline methods? \item \textbf{RQ2 (Efficiency)\string:} How efficient is AlphaCC in terms of both training and prediction time, particularly for large-scale tasks? \item \textbf{RQ3 (Framework Analysis):} What is the impact of AlphaCC's core components and configurations on its overall performance? \item \textbf{RQ4 (Robustness and Generalization):} How robust is AlphaCC's performance when trained and tested on datasets with different characteristics and data distributions? \end{itemize}
+Our evaluation is structured around four central research questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1 (Effectiveness)\string:} How does AlphaCC's performance in code clone detection compare against state-of-the-art baseline methods? \item \textbf{RQ2 (Efficiency)\string:} How efficient is AlphaCC, particularly for large-scale tasks? \item \textbf{RQ3 (Framework Analysis):} What is the impact of AlphaCC's core components and configurations on its overall performance? \item \textbf{RQ4 (Robustness and Generalization):} How well does AlphaCC generalize across different data distributions and cover instances unsupported by existing methods? \end{itemize}